qarmin/Qarminer/README.md

 Some basic port you can find in 4.0 branch(little striped and outdated)

 ## TODO
-- Mono Support - should be not so hard to do
 - Add signal checking - some basic progress I have done, but I don't know if it is possible(probably I will wait for Godot 4.0, which change most of things).
-- Support for more data - Currently only `Node` and `Reference` based nodes are supported
+- Add generating special projects - like for physics - Areas with CollisionsBody etc.

 ## Differences between projects in The-Worst-Godot-Test-Project and Qarminer
 ### Qarminer advantages